 - Don't load your sled to high and keep the heavy stuff at the bottom.
 If you don't have the snowsled straps, get some other straps to keep your gear in place.

-- Participants of the Yukon Arctic Ultra may rent sleds and accessories.
-That can save money and also the trouble of getting the sled to the Yukon and back home again.
+- Participants of the MYAU can rent sleds and accessories.
+That saves money and also the trouble of getting the sled to the Yukon and back home again.
 Check with your airline before booking how much they charge for bulky or sports luggage.

 Advice on sleeping system